kaby76/AntlrVSIX/README.md

 a Language Service, is undocumented, and the examples that I could find (PTVS) are bloated and poorly structured.
 Rather than take weeks, if not months, to understand and implement, I chose a very simple WPF implementation.

+* The grammar for Antlr that this extension uses may not be the "official" version for Antlr4.
+Consequently, your grammar may be valid according to the Antlr compiler but not with this extension.
+Please bear with me while I try to correct the grammar.

 ## Alternative Visual Studio Extensions